Varaždin: Transportation

 Apart from A4 highway that runs between Zagreb and Goričan (Hungarian border), there are three state roads that reach the area of Varaždin: D2, D3 and D35.
 The town is fully encircled by the Varaždin bypass.
 Varaždin is also a hub for bus transportation company "AP Varaždin" which offers significant number of county (local), inter-county and inter-city services, also offering international lines.

 Varaždin's railway station is one of the largest and most important train stations in northern Croatia.
 It represents the intersection of three Croatian railway corridors that are used for both passenger and freight traffic - it lies on R201 railway (Zaprešić - Čakovec) and also represents the terminus for one local line (L201 connecting Golubovec) and one regional line (R202 connecting Dalj via Koprivnica, Virovitica and Osijek).
 All of the rail corridors that start, end or pass through Varaždin are single-tracked and non-electrified.

+The city is further served by Varaždin Aerodrome, ICAO code LDVA.
+As of 2026, it has no scheduled airline service, but handles recreational and business flights.
+Its IATA code QRD appears to have been withdrawn.